partout-io/partout/README.md

 ### Other languages (ABI)

-The C ABI is a work in progress and for private use, as the `vendors/core` submodule is currently a private repository.
+The C ABI is a work in progress.

 #### Requirements